kenzo92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays all users and their home directories, sorted by users:
 #!/bin/bash
 cut -d: -f1,2 <file-path> | sort -t: -k1

+A script that finds and displays all empty files and directories in the current directory and all sub-directories with the following requirements:
+-Displays only the names of the files and directories (not the entire path) -Displays one file per line.
+-Displays hidden files.
+-The listing ends with a new line:
+#/bin/bash
+find . -type f -name '.*' -empty -printf '%P\n' -o -type f -empty -printf '%P\n' -o -type d -empty -printf '%P\n'